jeromedejaegher/SVD-evolutive-CNN/README.md

 # SVD-evolutive-CNN
 (Pytorch implementation)

-Toy example of a tool to optimize neural network layers widths during training, according their singular values decomposition (SVD).
+Toy example of a tool to **optimize neural network layers dimensions during training**, according their singular values decomposition (SVD).
 The neural network grows if the task is too difficult for the current structure, and shrinks if it is overparametrized for the task.

 *Layers considered : convolution, dense, Residual Block.*